 For example, after migrating the TIBCO integrations to MuleSoft, it’s essential to document API specifications, mapping tables, and orchestration logic.
 This reduces new developers' onboarding time and helps maintain compliance with governance policies.

-CurieTech AI’s Documentation Agents can automate the generation of API specifications, flow diagrams, and mapping tables to facilitate this process.
+CurieTech AI can automate the generation of API specifications, flow diagrams, and mapping tables to facilitate this process.
 The agents automatically generate API specifications, flow diagrams, and mapping tables, ensuring that all migrated integrations are well-documented without adding extra manual effort.
 This significantly simplifies future enhancements and troubleshooting.

-Here are screenshots showing how CurieTech Documentation Agents generate flow diagrams and mapping tables automatically, making documentation easier.
+Here are screenshots showing how the CurieTech AI Chat Interface automatically generates flow diagrams and maps tables, making documentation easier.

-Based on the provided repository, CurieTech AI Migration Code Repo Lens can be used to get all the information about any integration project, including TIBCO.
+Based on the provided repository, CurieTech AI can be used to get all the information about any integration project, including TIBCO.

 For instance, the user can ask any question related to the project, like “Please give me the details of the APIs,” as shown below -